alex-arknetworx/winnie/README.md

 Compiles and runs on Debian 11.11 console with no X or Wayland (uses fbdev directly).

-Ensure you have the following font installed or create and copy the font+folder structure before running either the binary or compiled binary:
+Ensure you have the following font installed or create and copy the font+folder structure before running either the binary or compiled binary as wserver hangs after detecting resolution and cannot display an error message as console write is already disabled.

 /usr/share/fonts/truetype/ttf-dejavu/DejaVuSansMono.ttf

 Precompiled x86 binaries in bin_x86.
-You will have to chmod 777 the bin files first then only use on a Linux fb console run sudo ./wserver from within /bin_x86/wserver/
+You will have to chmod 777 the wserver bin file first then only use on a Linux fb console run sudo ./wserver from within /bin_x86/wserver/

 Or to compile from source ensure pkg-config is installed and then clone this repo and then: